DevFoundries/LogicEngine/README.md

 LogicEngine
 ===========

 LogicEngine is designed to run arbitrary rules or bits of logic against a given model.
-It's written in C# .NET 4.6.2.
+It's written in C# .NET 4.6.2 and supports:
+- .NET 4.0
+- .NET 4.5
+- .NET 4.6+

 This project is born out of a DRY (don't repeat yourself) mentality.
 In other words, I was using the same code on several projects.